brettohland/fuckingformatstyle/sections/converted/quiz.md

 ---
-sitemap_ignore: true
 ---
 ## How do I even know where to start?

 You can start off by reading [The Basics](/#the-basics).

-If you have a specific need and aren't quite sure how to execute it, follow along:
+If you have a specific need and aren't quite sure how to execute it, you can…

+{{< expand "Choose your own adventure" "⇅" >}}

 #### I have a